kcoonlab/Arlington-pathogen-incidence/README.md

-**Repository for in review manuscript: "Incidence rates of clinically relevant bacterial taxa in biting Stomoxys flies on a Wisconsin dairy farm"**
+**Repository manuscript: "Sommer, A. J., Deblois, C. L., Tu, A. D., Suen, G., & Coon, K. L. (2025).
+Opportunistic pathogens are prevalent across the culturable exogenous and endogenous microbiota of stable flies captured at a dairy facility.
+Veterinary Research, 56, 40."**

 In this study, bacteria were cultured from internal homogenates and external surfaces of Stomoxys flies captured from a dairy farm in Wisconsin.
 Sample pool information is as follows: